kghq/RemindAir25/README.md

 Label for the current and next breath phase (and Prepare, and End, like Starting in... and Done) Summary in the future.

+Animation: Enlarge the current one, the previous one fades up.
+Basically It's a queue that goes up.
+User should see 3 upcoming phases.
+The phases should be labeled
+Animation: Enlarging circle (inhale), change color (progressively as hold), shrinking circle, change color
+Animation: something indicating preparation.

-Sound when done.
+Chime when done.
 Disappear the clock when done, some nicer screen in the end.
 Animations.

 then, xctest